 Isn’t there something sort of liberating here?

 Whether working in a garage for minimal pay or building a bridge that may destroy you or pushing a rock only to know it will roll back down the hill- Whatever your hand finds to do, do it with all of your might….
-This quote was written by King Solomon in the Book of Ecclesiastes and goes on to say ...that for in the realm of the dead, where you are going, there is neither working nor planning nor knowledge nor wisdom.
+This quote by King Solomon from the Book of Ecclesiastes goes on to say ...that for in the realm of the dead, where you are going, there is neither working nor planning nor knowledge nor wisdom.
 I would like to think that Colonel Nicholson and Camus and King Solomon for that matter would interpret the passage as- "Whatever your hand finds to do, do it with of your might even though you are going in the realm of the dead, where… there is neither working nor planning nor knowledge nor wisdom."
-Sisyphus knew the rock would roll back the down the hill and Colonel knew the bridge may cause his own defeat, yet each used all of his might.
+Sisyphus knew the rock would roll back the down the hill and the Colonel knew the bridge may cause his own defeat, yet each used all of his might.